indranildeveloper/indranildeveloper-kepler.gl/docs/api-reference/actions/actions.md

 ### receiveMapConfig

-Pass config to indranildeveloper-kepler.gl instance, prepare the state with preset configs.
+Pass config to indranil-kepler.gl instance, prepare the state with preset configs.
 Calling `KeplerGlSchema.parseSavedConfig` to convert saved config before passing it in is required.

 You can call `receiveMapConfig` before passing in any data.
 The reducer will store layer and filter config, waiting for data to come in.
 When data arrives, you can call `addDataToMap` without passing any config, and the reducer will try to match preloaded configs.
 This behavior is designed to allow asynchronous data loading.

-It is also useful when you want to prepare the indranildeveloper-kepler.gl instance with some preset layer and filter settings.
+It is also useful when you want to prepare the indranil-kepler.gl instance with some preset layer and filter settings.
 **Note** Sequence is important, `receiveMapConfig` needs to be called **before** data is loaded.
-Currently indranildeveloper-kepler.gl doesn't allow calling `receiveMapConfig` after data is loaded.
+Currently indranil-kepler.gl doesn't allow calling `receiveMapConfig` after data is loaded.
 It will reset current configuration first then apply config to it.

 - **ActionTypes**: [`ActionTypes.RECEIVE_MAP_CONFIG`][12]